hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 {% include alert.html content="The following procedure is provided as-is, if you damage the device this community is not responsibile of it in any way." alert="Warning" icon="svg-warning" color="red" %}

-1. Open the router case and connect your usb-ttl adapter to the router as show in the picture
+1. Open the router case and connect your usb-ttl adapter to the router as show in the picture.
-2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed
+2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed.
 3. Power up the router.
 4. While the router is booting at some point you will read the following: `Please press Enter to activate this console.`
-5. As soon as you read that press enter, type root and than press enter again (just do it, don't care about the logs scrolling)
+5. As soon as you read that press enter, type root and than press enter again (just do it, don't care about the logs scrolling).
-6. Most likely the router is still printing the boot log, leave it boot until it stops
+6. Most likely the router is still printing the boot log, leave it boot until it stops.
 7. If everything went ok you should have full root access:
 ```
 root@EX5601-T0:/#